icerpc/icerpc-docs/pages/slice/language-reference/compilation-stages.md

 Slice code in memory that is easier to work with than the raw input files.

-Here, user defined types such as [structs](../language-guide/struct-types), [interfaces](../language-guide/interface-types), and [enums](../language-guide/enum-types) are parsed and stored for later stages in the AST.
+Here, user defined types such as [structs](../language-guide/struct-types), [interfaces](../language-guide/interface-types), and [enums](../language-guide/enum-types) are parsed and stored in the AST for later stages.

 Syntax errors occur when the parser encounters a construct that does not conform to the Slice [grammar](./grammar).
 The parser will attempt to recover from any syntax errors and continue parsing the Slice file.